Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Structural Properties of SNL

 \begin{definition} A \emph{$\mu$-term} has the form $\mu z.P(i,z)$ for a second-order functional variable $P$ with the following requirement: there is no nested application of the $\mu$-operator. \end{definition}

 \begin{definition} We naturally expand $\snl$ sentences by including $\mu$-terms obtained with no use of the nested $\mu$-operator and by demanding that each formula $\psi_j$ in Definition \ref{SNL-sentence} must contain at most one $\mu$-term.
 It is important to remark that each sentence with $\mu$-terms must satisfy the second-order requirements (i)--(ii).
-Moreover, (iii) $\mu$-terms are not exempt from the requirement (i).
-This means that, for example, if a $\mu$-term in a subformula $P_k(i,\mu z.P_{k'}(i',z))$, then $k=k'$ implies $|i-i'|\leq a$ for a fixed constant $a$.
-We further demand that (iv) even when $k=k'$ in this example, $|i-i'|\leq a$ should hold.
-These four requirements (i)--(iv) are briefly referred to as the \emph{$\mu$-term requirements}.
+We further demand that (iii) $\mu$-terms are not exempt from the requirement (i).
+This means that, for example, in a subformula $P_k(i,\mu z.P_{k'}(i',z))$, the inequality $|i-i'|\leq a$ holds for a fixed constant $a$.
+These three requirements (i)--(iii) are briefly referred to as the \emph{$\mu$-term requirements}.
 The sentences in this expanded logical system of $\snl$ with $\mu$-terms are succinctly called \emph{$\mu$SNL sentences}.
 All decision problems syntactically expressed by those $\mu\snl$ sentences form the complexity class $\mu\snl$. \end{definition}

 \begin{lemma} $\snl \subseteq \mu\snl \subseteq \nl$. \end{lemma}